In this article, we will answer the following questions:

 What does having high cholesterol mean?

 Cholesterol is a lipid generated internally by the liver, and that in itself is necessary for the proper functioning of certain hormones, digestive and body functions.
 There are two kinds of cholesterol or lipoprotein that shape its structure.
-The most popular are known as “bad cholesterol” (LDL) and “good cholesterol” (HDL).
+The most popular is known as “bad cholesterol” (LDL) and “good cholesterol” (HDL).
 It is known that LDL cholesterol deposits in the arteries, thus increasing the different coronary risks, while HDL removes cholesterol from the arteries.

 Hypercholesterolemia is diagnosed when levels of total cholesterol are over 240 mg/dl, or also when levels of LDL is above 130 mg/dl.
 Having also HDL below 35 mg/dl in men and 40 mg/dl in women poses also heart disease risk.
 Cholesterol is essential for our body.
 But high or very high levels can be very dangerous.
 Having high cholesterol, and not remedy to lower it puts you at risk for arteriosclerosis and eventually cardiovascular disease.
 In fact, having much bad cholesterol can increase the likelihood of suffering a stroke, heart disease, and other problems.